How to Give ad Receive a Compliment

 There is a big difference between flattering someone and giving them a compliment.
 When I flatter someone, I do so to get something in return.
 However, when I compliment someone, I don’t expect anything in return.
 I give it just to make the other person feel more confident.

 When you attempt to flatter someone, the other person will sometimes respond skeptically.
 “Wait… What do you really want?”
 The person is looking for an ulterior motive.
 It is similar to the way that we react when a Barrister contacts us via email.
 You know… The email where you are receiving $9.2 million dollars because your long-lost uncle in Dubia just passed out.
 (I think the writer intended to say “passed away” though.)
-[Ny the way… Totally off the subject.
+[By the way… Totally off the subject.
 If you want to see a hilarious rendition of one of these scam emails, click here.)

-The point is that flattery is bad.
+The point is that flattery is undesirable behavior.

 Sincere Compliments Are Needed to Build Confidence.